Skip to Content

 Collective value transfer, protocol and model agreement

-Standardisation of the collective value transfer process
+Standardisation of the process of collective value transfer

-In December 2018, during the GMM, the members agreed to the collective value transfer protocol.
+In December 2018, during the GMM the members agreed to the collective value transfer protocol.
 In order to further simplify the process of collective value transfer, a model agreement has been drawn up in addition to the protocol.

 Updated version of the protocol as of 1 July 2024